 Helps Kids Suffering From Asthma And Allergies

 Your children need water to help their cells grow.
-One of the reasons why children can develop asthma and allergies during their physical development is due to a lack of water for their body systems to function.
+Children develop asthma and allergies during physical development due to a lack of water for their body systems to function.
 Research shows that asthma can be caused by chronic dehydration.

 Helps Clear Skin

 When your kids grow older and start becoming teenagers, they will be concerned about their skin.
 Having healthy and acne-free skin is very important for teens and their self-confidence.
 By drinking plenty of water, giving up sodas and eating lots of fruit and vegetables; this can prevent acne and bad skin.
-Drinking water every day helps improve skin by eliminating toxins from the body, flushing out their system, hydrating their skin, making it smoother and decreasing the effects of ageing.
+Drinking water every day helps improve skin by eliminating toxins from the body, flushing out their system.
+It also hydrates their skin, making it smoother and decreasing the effects of ageing.

 During Hot Weather

 Water helps to control body temperature and defends against heat-related illnesses such as heat exhaustion, heatstroke and dehydration.
 Children can become dehydrated at any time of the year but are more at risk during hot summer months.
-Therefore, it is vital that you take water bottles with you on hot days and made sure your kids have access to water during hot weather.
+Therefore, it is vital that you take water bottles with you on hot days.
+Make sure your kids have access to water during hot weather.

 Water helps kids stay hydrated during the day and prevents the risk of dehydration; this occurs when the body doesn’t have enough water to function properly.
 Mild dehydration will slow down your child’s metabolism, cause fatigue and make your child feel grumpy or have headaches.
-Make sure your kids go to school with plenty of water, especially if they are doing sports or physical activities, or if it’s during hot weather.
+Make sure your kids go to school with plenty of water.
+This is important if they are doing sports or physical activities, or if it’s during hot weather.

 Daily Water Intake